dotnet/docs/docs/csharp/tutorials/intro-to-csharp/object-oriented-programming.md

 ---
 # Object-Oriented programming (C#)

-C# is, at its core, an object-oriented language.
+C# is an object-oriented language.
 Four of the key techniques used in object-oriented programming are:

 - *Abstraction* means hiding the unnecessary details from type consumers.
 - *Encapsulation* means that a group of related properties, methods, and other members are treated as a single unit or object.